Riemannian Langevin Algorithm for Solving Semidefinite Programs: Abstract

 We propose a Langevin diffusion-based algorithm for non-convex optimization and sampling on a product manifold of spheres.
 Under a logarithmic Sobolev inequality, we establish a guarantee for finite iteration convergence to the Gibbs distribution in terms of Kullback--Leibler divergence.
 We show that with an appropriate temperature choice, the suboptimality gap to the global minimum is guaranteed to be arbitrarily small with high probability.

-As an application, we analyze the proposed Langevin algorithm for solving the Burer--Monteiro relaxation of a semidefinite program (SDP).
-In particular, we establish a logarithmic Sobolev inequality for the Burer--Monteiro problem when there are no spurious local minima; hence implying a fast escape from saddle points.
+As an application, we consider the Burer--Monteiro approach for solving a semidefinite program (SDP) with diagonal constraints, and analyze the proposed Langevin algorithm for optimizing the non-convex objective.
+In particular, we establish a logarithmic Sobolev inequality for the Burer--Monteiro problem when there are no spurious local minima, but under the presence saddle points.
 Combining the results, we then provide a global optimality guarantee for the SDP and the Max-Cut problem.
-More precisely, we show the Langevin algorithm achieves $\epsilon$-multiplicative accuracy with high probability in $\widetilde{\Omega}( n^2 \epsilon^{-3} )$ iterations, where $n$ is the size of the cost matrix.
+More precisely, we show that the Langevin algorithm achieves $\epsilon$ accuracy with high probability in $\widetilde{\Omega}( \epsilon^{-5} )$ iterations.